• Skip to main content

 This permits us to spend more at department stores than we usually might because we know we don’t have to pay for it right away.

 A shopping freeze will be a double win for these credit cards!
-Not only have you stopped adding to the balance, but you could take the money that you have stopped spending and pay off the cards!
+Not only have you stopped adding to the balance, but you could take the money you have stopped spending and pay off the cards!

 Then cut them up and close accounts!!